stackabletech/hdfs-operator/deploy/helm/hdfs-operator/README.md

 The usage of this operator and its CRDs is described in the [documentation](https://docs.stackable.tech/hdfs/index.html)

-The operator has example custom resources included in the [`/examples`](https://github.com/stackabletech/hdfs/operator/tree/main/examples) directory.
+The operator has example requests included in the [`/examples`](https://github.com/stackabletech/hdfs/operator/tree/main/examples) directory.

 ## Links